-The COVID-19 has hijacked many fun festivities as we head into this Winter season.
-It is no doubt that gatherings will look different this year, but the holiday spirit is in full swing.
-Despite the pandemic, tenants may want to have small gatherings, spend extra time decorating, or skip town to visit close family.
+The holiday spirit is in full swing!
+Despite some remaining public health concerns, tenants may want to have small gatherings, spend extra time decorating, or skip town to visit close family.
 How can you keep your rental property safe this holiday season?
 Working along with your tenants to review common safety measures is essential for the safety of them and your investment.
 Check out these helpful talking points as well as safety and security tips for landlords below.

 Top 10 Holiday Safety and Security Tips for Landlords